William Elliott (actor, born 1934)

 William David Elliott (June 4, 1934 – September 30, 1983) was an American actor and jazz musician.
 He had a recurring role in Bridget Loves Bernie as Otis Foster and a recurring role as Officer Gus Grant in Adam-12.
 He also appeared in Elvis Presley's 1969 film Change of Habit.

 Background

 Elliott was born in Baltimore, Maryland.
 He spent four years in the United States Navy as an electrician.
 He later worked for US Steel and left the job.
-He also turned down an opportunity to study at Massachusetts Institute of Technology to be a drummer.
+He also turned down an opportunity to study at Massachusetts Institute of Technology, instead preferring to pursue his ambition of being a drummer.

 He eventually formed his own music group.
 He married the background vocalist for the group, Dionne Warwick, in 1966.
 While at the home of Warwick's parents to ask permission to marry Dionne, Elliott was invited by her father to have a talk in the living room.
-Her father knew of Elliott's reputation as being a ladies man and happened to be cleaning his gun in preparation for a hunting trip.
-They had two sons together, David and Damon.
-They divorced in 1967 but soon remarried.
-They divorced again in 1975.
+Her father knew of Elliott's reputation as a ladies' man and, Warwick has stated, happened to be cleaning his gun then in preparation for a hunting trip.

+Warwick and Elliott had two sons together, David and Damon.
+The couple divorced in 1967 but soon remarried.
+They divorced for a second time in 1975 and he died of a heart attack in 1983 at 49.